rconforti97/ITCS5156-Project/README.md

 # Machine Learning Classification on Fruit and MNIST dataset
 I am Rachel Conforti this project is for ITCS5156 - Applied Machine Learning taken in Spring 2022 at University of North Carolina at Charlotte.
 This is a 8-week accelerated course.

+# How to run the project
+Open up andaconda, and run the project line by line waiting for each cell to populate.
+I seperated each into their own juypter notebook to make it a bit more readable.
+You will have to download the dataset from below for the Fruit 360, I could not get the large amount of images to load without github telling me I was uploading to many things at once.

 # Dataset:
 The MNIST dataset can be found here http://yann.lecun.com/exdb/mnist/

 ![image](https://user-images.githubusercontent.com/50918318/151715870-646c140d-e907-48eb-9e58-72465c6e8499.png)

 The way I used the dataset in my project was by using the skleran dataset import to make this simple.